 What is an MCP Server?

-MCP stands for Model Context Protocol.
-Behind this technical-sounding term lies an idea that is surprisingly simple—yet extremely powerful: An MCP Server serves as a mediator.
-It connects AI applications, such as specialized agents or chatbots, with existing enterprise systems—whether they're CRM tools, accounting programs, knowledge databases, or ERP systems.
+The abbreviation MCP stands for Model Context Protocol.
+Behind this technical-sounding term lies an idea that is surprisingly simple and yet extremely effective: an MCP server acts as an intermediary.
+It connects AI applications, such as specialized agents or chatbots, with existing enterprise systems, including CRM tools, accounting programs, knowledge databases, and ERP systems.

 MCP Server in Live Testing